MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Personal Exemption is $4,300 for SINGLE, MAR, HOH, NRA

 Withholding rates for taxpayers filing as *NRA*

+**NOTE: For Non-Resident Alien, if the employee filled out a W-4 after 1/1/2020 the filing status Non Resident Alien HR (NRAHR) should always be used.**

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over|
 |------------|-----------------|---------------|-------------|-------------------|